luv-kumar-lohano/Simple-AI-Agents-Calls-on-VS-Code/README.md

-# Agentic AI in Action — Deep Research in VS Code
+# How to make AI Agent Calls on VS Code

 This repo contains two cleaned-up Jupyter notebooks that showcase: